 - collaborate on multidisciplinary teams and become leaders in their chosen field.

-The Bachelor of Science in Engineering with a major in biomedical engineering requires a minimum of 131 s.h. of credit; students within this major typically complete 133-134 s.h.
-Students must have a g.p.a. of at least 2.00 in all college work used to satisfy degree requirements as well as on all coursework attempted at the University of Iowa.
+The Bachelor of Science in Engineering (BSE) with a major in biomedical engineering requires a minimum of 128 s.h. of credit, plus up to two 1 s.h. departmental seminars.
+At the time of graduation, students must have a cumulative grade-point average of at least 2.00 in all college work used to complete degree requirements and in all UI coursework in order to be awarded the BSE.

-The major in biomedical engineering requires the following coursework.
+The major in biomedical engineering may include the following departmental seminars depending on when a student declares the major.

 ---|---|---|